kanchan191184/todoproject/README.md

  - Run the application in your browser at "http://localhost:5173" for frontend (or confirm once which port is showing in the terminal after running frontend).

+- To run Frontend Vitest for React code - use this command npm run test

+-